 - If the employee must work in frosty weather, they are entitled to effective winter clothing. - The costs of this winter clothing are borne by the employer.
 It must provide such clothing to the employee or make it available to them. - The employee must use this clothing.
-If the clothing is torn or worn, they will receive a new set from the employer.
+If the clothing is torn or worn, If the clothing is torn or worn,